DrMaxNix/phoenix-upshid/README.md

 I tried multiple drivers for it, but they all had their problems:
 - **NUT** tended to mess up the USB connection after some days to a point where you had to **unplug and re-plug the USB cable** of the UPS
 - UPower had a stable connection, battery percentage was updated in real-time, but the **charging state was frozen**, displaying `fully-charged` when UPS was at 5% charge or displaying `charging` when UPS was already at 100%
+- ..and many more that didn't work at all.

 So I tried writing dirty fixes for both of those drivers, which would reset the USB connection when detecting such problem.
 But it wasn't as stable as I had hoped.